-The #1 rule to remember about penny stocks is this: the OTC Market is like the Wild Wild West.
+The OTC Market is like the Wild Wild West.
 There is risk around every corner.
-You have to assume everything you read or hear about any penny stock is a half truth at best.
-Always verify everything yourself.
+Assume everything you read or hear about any penny stock is a half truth at best.

 Please only make small investments in Penny Stocks.
 No matter how good a company sounds you never ever invest money you can not afford to lose.

 Ready??
 Here we go!!